-iv.
 Dental Services:

-- Emergency Dental Care
+Emergency Dental Care

-- Extraction of teeth impacted in bone

-- Pediatric dental services (if a covered benefit - Please see your Schedule of Benefits and any associated riders to determine if your Plan provides coverage for this benefit.)
+- Extraction of teeth impacted in bone (if a covered benefit - Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.) - Pediatric dental services (if a covered benefit v.

-v.
 Other Services:

-- Acupuncture treatment for injury or illness (if a covered benefit - Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.)
+Please see your Schedule of Benefits and any associated riders to determine if your Plan provides coverage for this benefit.)

-- Nutritional counseling

-- Spinal manipulative therapy

-- Routine eye examination

-- Urgent Care services